Guilherme-Monte/Notebook/README.md

 - Use React Router
 - Include user authentication
 - Use an API instead of a mockAPI
+- Break the code into more components: Buttons and Forms
+- Make the toast with document.createElement() and allowing it to stack on a container

 ## To do:
 - Create and delete for notes ✅